storj/docs/app/(docs)/object-mount/linux/user-guides/enforced-posix-access/page.md

 ```

 If you want to set the umask for all users, you can set it in the system-wide profile, or in the user's profile.
 For example, to set it for all users, you could add the umask command to `/etc/profile`.

+See the Advanced Guides article on [Advanced Configuration Options](docId:phohPoowequie5ji#ownership-and-permissions) fpr additional details on File and directory ownership and permissions.

 ### Converting a Bucket to “POSIX Enforced File Access” Mode